bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 ### Dijkstra's algorithm

-In theory we always assume that the graph is given  in an adjacency list form.
-Here you compute all the edges, and you will need to  create an adjacency list for the VG graph.
+When we describe Dijkstra's algorithm  we  assume that the graph is given  in an adjacency list form, that is, every vertex has a list of all the vertices that it has edges to.
+In other words, a vector of vectors.
+You want to think about this as you compute the VG.
+One way is to compute the VG directly into its adjacency list representation, and the other possibility is that when you compute the VG you create an array of edges, and after that you transform this into adjacency lists.

-Once you have an adjacency list, you can pretty much use Dijkstra's algorithm straight out of a textbook.
+Once you have an adjacency list for the VG,  you can pretty much use Dijkstra's algorithm straight out of a textbook.

+Dijkstra's algorithm is a greedy algorithm to find the shortest paths from an arbitrary vertex (refered to as the _source_) to all other vertices in the graph.
+In our case we want the shortest path from _start_ to _end_, so we run Dijkstra from vertex _start_ until we reach vertex _end_, at which point we stop.

+Additional structures: for each vertex _x_, we keep track of:
+	- d[x] : this is the length o fthe current shortest path from source to x
+ 	- p[x] : this is the predecessor of x on teh shortest path from source to x
+	- status[x] : unsettled or open (their shortest path has not been found yet) and settled (their shortest path from source has been found, and d[x] represents the cost of the shortest path).

+At each iteration,  we choose  an unsetteld node u of minimum distance from source s.
+This node becomes __settled__ and d[u] is the  length of the shortest path from s to u.
+All we have to do now is to update the distance to any unsettled node reachable by an edge from u.

 ## Extra features